-Approximately five minor, unclassified waterbodies (potentially field drains) are culverted below the A82 carriageway within the combined scheme extent, all outflowing into Loch Linnhe.
+Three unclassified watercourses/field drains are culverted below the A87 carriageway within the scheme extents, which all outflow into Abhuinn Torramhichaig watercourse.

-The scheme falls within the Kinlochleven groundwater body, which has been classified by SEPA in 2020 as having 'Good' overall condition (SEPA water classification hub).
-Kinlochleven groundwater body is also designated as a Drinking Water Protected Area (Ground).
+The scheme falls within the 'Skye South' a groundwater body (SEPA water classification hub), which was classified by SEPA in 2020 as having 'Good' overall condition.
+The scheme is located within a Drinking Water Protection Area (Ground).

-Some small sections of the A82 carriageway within the combined scheme extent are recorded as being at high risk (10% chance of flooding each year) of surface water flooding (SEPA Flood Map).
-In addition, a high risk of coastal flooding exists along the shore of Loch Linnhe.
+No sections of the A87 carriageway within the scheme extent are recorded as being at risk of flooding (SEPA Flood Map).